Haplogroup Q-L804 (Y-DNA)

 In 2000 the research group at Oxford University headed by Dr. Agnar Helgason first discovered the haplotype that was much later to become known as Q-L804.
 In 2000 the strange haplotype was called "branch-A" (i.e. R1b-branch A) and it was found uniquely on Iceland and Scandinavia.
-Later studies completed the genetic bridge by determining that Q-L804 is related to Q-M242 populations of Native Americans, Turkmen (Q-M3) and Siberian populations of the Selkup and Ket people (Q-L54*xM3).
+Later studies completed the genetic bridge by determining that Q-L804 is related to Q-M242 populations of Native Americans (Q-M3, Q-Z780) and Siberian populations of the Selkup and Ket people (Q-L330).

 Origin and distribution

 The origin of Haplogroup Q-L804 is uncertain.
 However it is likely to have originated in Beringia (North East Siberia) c.
 15000 to 17000 yBP since it is closely linked to Q-M3 and to other haplogroups linked to the indigenous peoples of the Americas (over 90% of indigenous people in Meso & South America).
 Today, Q-L804 is found mainly in Norway and Sweden and in regions of North West Europe of Viking Age Expansion (British Isles, Atlantic Isles, Northern Germany, Normandy and Poland).
 The Q-L804 is also found among descendants of Scandinavian immigrants to North America.
 Haplogroup Q-L804 is defined by the presence of the (L804) single-nucleotide polymorphism (SNP).
 Q-L804 occurred on the Q-L54 lineage roughly 10-15 thousand years ago as the migration into the Americas was underway.
 It is likely that the split between Q-M3 and Q-L804 happened in the ancestors of the indigenous peoples of the Americas.